steveshogren/hugo-blog/content/post/editor-abstractions.md

 specialized functions.
 The three are easy to learn, simple to combine, and provide for endless re-use.

-Every additional editor tool is a new mental tax.
-Not to knock on automated refactoring tools, I would drown in my 3 1/2 million
+Every additional editor abstraction is a new mental tax.

+# The Big Four

+Four abstractions

+I would not want to work in a huge program without "Find All References", "Rename Symbol", "Auto-complete", and "Go To Definition".
+All four are just different ways of exploring the AST of the code-base.
+Unfortunately, building a correct AST before run-time is only possible in certain languages.
+Weakly-typed, dynamic languages make it impossible to build an accurate AST before run-time.

+A little break for a fun story.
+My first encounter with this problem came when my boss asked me to rename all uses of "Id" to "ContactId" in a big PHP project.
+I renamed all I could find using sed and grep.
+I went to run the program, and encountered hundreds of run-time errors.
+What did I miss?
+Ah, someone had stored the "Id" string in the database, then read it out and used PHP magic to access the "Id" field on my class.
+No refactoring tool could have possibly detected that.

+Not to knock on automated refactoring tools,

 <!-- The more I watch Patrick work, the more I realize how much mental and muscle -->
 <!-- memory I have built up around "Visual Studio"-only abstractions. -->